-Were this a movie scene where a record player was playing in the background, this is the moment where the needle would have screeched to a halt as the whole room fell awkwardly silent.
+Were this a movie scene where a record player was playing in the background, this would have been the moment where the needle screeched to a halt as the whole room fell awkwardly silent.

-It was already enough that I was the new kid, who talked funny, and still didn’t even know the Pledge of Allegiance.
-But based on the looks of shock and disbelief on the faces of my third grade classmates… I knew I’d taken the whole “foreigner” thing to a whole new level.
+It was already enough that I was the new kid… who talked funny.. and who still didn’t even know the Pledge of Allegiance.
+But based on the looks of horror, shock, and pure disbelief on the faces of my third grade classmates… I knew I’d taken the “you ain’t from around here” thing to an entirely new level.

-Try to put yourself in that position.
+Imagine yourself in my position.
 You’re seven years old.
 You’ve never even heard of Halloween.
-The original Star Wars has just hit theaters, and it’s quite literally the most awesome and thought-consuming element of your life right now.
+Original Star Wars fever is ubiquitous, and it’s quite literally the most awesome and thought-consuming element of your life right now.

-Then, someone tells you that you can dress up and pretend you’re Luke Skywalker, or Han Solo, or C-3PO all day long… on a school day (October 31, 1978 was a Tuesday).
+Now imagine someone tells you that you can dress up and pretend you’re Luke Skywalker, or Han Solo, or C-3PO… all day long… on a school day (October 31, 1978 was a Tuesday).

-And if that’s not already enough, they go on to tell you there’s a party (they called it a carnival) in the school gym after school where such shenanigans as cake-walks, bobbing for apples, raffles, fishing for candy, spook alleys, and prizes for the best costumes take place.
+And if that’s not already enough, imagine your new friends go on to tell you there’s a party (they called it a carnival) in the school gym on that magical day where such shenanigans as cakewalks, bobbing for apples, raffles, fishing for candy, spook alleys, and costume contests take place.

 Halloween was sounding pretty bloody amazing in my seven year-old mind.
 And I had no trouble believing any of it.

-Until they told me the last part.
-What they all claimed was the “best part.”
+That is… Uuntil they told me the last part.
+And what they all emphatically claimed was the “best part.”

 I’m sure you’re familiar with it.
-It’s the part about where you walk up to a door… any door… on any street… in any neighborhood… and knock.
+It’s the part about where you walk up to a door… any door… on any street… in any neighborhood… and you knock.

 And then the people who live inside in the house… whom you’ve never met before…